Left and Center: Anna circa, 1973

 Height and Weight: 3’8″ and 40 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Brown eyes, Anna has a mole on her cheek and facial dimples, her name is pronounced with a broad “A”
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Brown eyes, Anna has a mole on her cheek and facial dimples, her name is pronounced with a broad “A”

 Clothing/Jewelry Description: A blue/white striped t-shirt, a pair of blue trousers or Levi’s jeans, and a pair of oversized black boots